 The Adult Education (AE) Department and the General Education Development (GED) Testing Division assist Alabamians in achieving the basic skills and credentials they need to be productive workers, family members, and citizens.
-The Adult Education Department provides free basic skills instruction in reading, writing, math, English language competency, and GED test preparation.
+The Adult Education Department provides GED test preparation, English-language learner classes (ELL) for students not proficient in the English language, and workforce training.
 The GED Testing Division supervises all official GED testing, issues diplomas and transcripts, and serves as liaison between the Adult Education Department and the GED Testing Service.